Caecilian: Skull and senses

 The ringed caecilian (Siphonops annulatus) has dental glands that may be homologous to the venom glands of some snakes and lizards.
 The function of these glands is unknown.

 The middle ear consists of only the stapes bone and the oval window, which transfer vibrations into the inner ear through a reentrant fluid circuit as seen in some reptiles.
-Species within the family Scolecomorphidae lack both a stapes and an oval window, making them the only known amphibians missing all the components of a middle ear apparatus.
+Adults of species in the family Scolecomorphidae lack both a stapes and an oval window, making them the only known amphibians missing all the components of a middle ear apparatus.

 The lower jaw is specialized in caecilians.
 Gymnophionans, including extinct species, have only two components of the jaw: the pseudodentary (at the front, bearing teeth) and pseudoangular (at the back, bearing the jaw joint and muscle attachments).
 These two components are what remains following fusion between a larger set of bones.
 An additional inset tooth row with up to 20 teeth lies parallel to the main marginal tooth row of the jaw.

 All but the most primitive caecilians have two sets of muscles for closing the jaw, compared with the single pair found in other amphibians.
 One set of muscles, the adductors, insert into the upper edge of the pseudoangular in front of the jaw joint.
 Adductor muscles are commonplace in vertebrates, and close the jaw by pulling upwards and forwards.
 A more unique set of muscles, the abductors, insert into the rear edge of the pseudoangular below and behind the jaw joint.
 They close the jaw by pulling backwards and downwards.
 Jaw muscles are more highly developed in the most efficient burrowers among the caecilians, and appear to help keep the skull and jaw rigid.